 (Bob Pilgrim photo of Mildred singing America the Beautiful at the Sweeney Ridge National Park dedication ceremony in 1984, with Norm Dutton on baritone saxophone.)

-"Get a load of the prepped-out dude with helmet hair," says Peter Loeb of this Bob Pilgrim photo showing the young Pacifica mayor speaking at Sweeney Ridge GGNRA dedication ceremony in 1984.
-Loeb rode up to Sweeney Ridge in a car with S.I.
-Hayakawa (above, right), who fell asleep in the car, which he was famous for doing.
+"Get a load of the prepped-out dude with helmet hair," says Peter Loeb of this Bob Pilgrim photo showing young Pacifica Mayor Loeb speaking at the Sweeney Ridge GGNRA dedication ceremony in 1984.
+Loeb rode up to the ridge in a car with S.I.
+Hayakawa (above, right), who fell asleep in the car, something he was famous for doing.
 Peter says he can't remember who the gent on the left was.
-Anybody remember him???
+Anybody remember him?

 MT.
 REDOUBT: Alaska's Mt.
 Redoubt volcano has erupted at least 19 times since March 22, and several of the most powerful blasts have spewed clouds of ash and sulfurous gas into the lower stratosphere.
 The last time an Alaskan volcano blew its top (Kasatochi in August 2008), similar clouds caused fantastic sunsets around the Northern Hemisphere.
 Today's edition of Spaceweather.com features satellite maps of Mt.
 Redoubt's sulfur dioxide emissions.
 Using these maps, we can track the volcanic clouds as they drift around the globe and be alert for unusual sunsets and other phenomena when they pass nearby.
 Visit SPACE WEATHER for more information and updates.